quintel/documentation/README.md

 # ETM Documentation

-Please update your links: documentation is now published and searchable at **https://docs.energytransitionmodel.com**

 This repository contains the source for the [ETM Docs website](https://docs.energytransitionmodel.com).
 It's built using Docusaurus 2; please see [Installation](#installation) for instructions on getting up-and-running.

 ## Adding documentation